Sun & Water Safety Tips for Spring Break & Beyond

 anurakpong/iStock

 Speaking of warning kids not to do things that are unsafe, it’s also important to tell them about non-water hazards, too, such as looking both ways before riding a bike into the street and wearing a helmet.
-Set guidelines for when the kids are around water, such as never swimming without an adult nearby and telling them who and how to call for help in an emergency.
+If your vacation destination offers bike riding or other activities, ask what safety materials are provided so you know if you need to pack or buy your own.

 Use Life Vests